 Project Sharing can be a great way to collaborate on RStudio Projects and R files, making it easy to manage permissions and enable collaboration.
 However, it does require some specific settings to be in place on your server before it will work correctly.

 In general, we’d recommend checking out the Project Sharing section in the RStudio Workbench (previously RStudio Server Pro) Admin Guide here.

 Note: RStudio is limited in the support we can provide to enable ACLs, so you may wish to consult with your system administrators for assistance in getting this set up.
 That said, the following information may be helpful for troubleshooting any issues you run into.

 To use Project Sharing, the directories hosting the projects to be shared must be on a volume that supports POSIX Access Control Lists (ACLs).
-RStudio Server uses ACLs to grant collaborators access to shared projects; ordinary file permissions are not modified.
+RStudio Workbench uses ACLs to grant collaborators access to shared projects; ordinary file permissions are not modified.

 Instructions for enabling ACLs vary by Linux distribution and filesystem type (see the Guide to enabling ACLs on Ubuntu or RedHat, for example).
 Broadly, you will need to ensure that the filesystem is mounted with the

 Note that many Linux distributions now have ACLs enabled by default in which case no special configuration is required.
 You can use the

 tune2fs command to inspect the attributes with which your filesystem is mounted, for instance: